-While it is easy for us in the real estate industry to just assume that everyone understands what we are talking about when it comes to property and buying or selling real estate, this week we thought we should give a refresher on some commonly used terms.
+While it is easy for us in the real estate industry to just assume that everyone understands what we are talking about when it comes to property and buying or selling real estate, we thought we should give a refresher on some commonly used terms.
 Have a read below and if you need any further clarification on these or other real estate terminology please don’t hesitate to get in touch!

 Listing: When a property is listed for sale it means the agent has a signed Agency Agreement and the property is now compliant to go to market.
 The term ‘new listing’ refers to a property only just launched to market for sale.

 Price Guide: In NSW, Legislation states that an agent must provide the seller with a reasonable estimate of selling price for their property.
 Known as the ESP, to publish this price it can have no more than a 10% variance and must be justified by comparable sales and market dynamics evidence.
 It can be shown as a guide, i.e. $1,000,000 to $1,1000,000 or can be shown as a single figure i.e., $1,000,000 or at any figure above the lowest number.
 Quoting a figure less than this is classed as under-quoting.
 Price or Auction Guides are used extensively for both Auction and Sales by Negotiation.

 Asking Price: This is used with the traditional method of sale called ‘Private Treaty’ where a set figure is agreed with the seller and buyers are encouraged to submit offers they would like to pay based on the price the seller is asking for their property.

 Pre-market listing/pre-market sale: When a property is available for sale, however the Agent and Vendor have agreed on a pre-market phase of the campaign which allows the Agent to market the property to his/her database of buyers.
 If the property is not matched to a buyer in this phase, it will then be launched to market with a strategy to capture a wider audience through print and digital marketing platforms.